mexts/init/README.md

 move path/to/folder in path2
 ```

-Currently mext supports the following commands:
+Currently .mext supports the following commands:
 1. <b>replace:</b> it replaces files with new one.
 2. <b>remove:</b> it removes directories or files.
 You can use * char for all.
 3. <b>move:</b> it moves files and directories.
 You can use * char for all.

-The responsibility of the work, including testing and quality, lies with the author.
+The responsibility of the work, including testing, quality, and etc, lies with the author.